alyxya/phonics-font/README.md

 python source/generate_shapes.py
 ```

-This will generate `PhonicsPicturesShapes.ttf` in the project directory.
+This will generate `Phonics.ttf` in the project directory.

 ### Install the Font